yaya2devops/aws-cloud-project-bootcamp/journal/week2.md

 | [Rollbar](#rollbar)  |Rollbar is a cloud-based log monitoring tool helps to identify software errors in real-time.  |

-Through careful analysis of the data generated, I was capable to effectively identify and resolve numerous critical issues, allowing me to make data-driven decisions that led to real improvements in the performance and stability of the app.
+I identified & resolved numerous critical issues, and made data-driven decisions that led to real improvements in the performance and stability of the app.

 There were two practices I was doing that are worth mentioning: